waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Current Objective & Plan
 - **Primary Goal:** Defeat Brock and earn the Boulder Badge.
-- **Current Task:** Heal my party at the Pewter Pokémon Center.
+- **Current Task:** Train FURYFIST and NIGHTSHADE to the level cap (12) on Route 2.
 - **Plan:**
-  1. Heal the party.
-  2. Hypothesis: Defeating Brock is the trigger to open Route 3.
+  1. Hypothesis: Defeating Brock is the trigger to open Route 3.
 Plan: Train FURYFIST and NIGHTSHADE to the level cap (12) on Route 2, then challenge Brock.
-  3. Once Route 3 is accessible, train FURYFIST (Fighting) and NIGHTSHADE (Grass) to the level cap (12).
-  4. Challenge Brock.

 ## Core Lessons (Hard Mode)
 - **EXPLORE FIRST:** Don't assume I'm stuck.
 Systematically explore all reachable paths before creating complex tools.